-An alternative form of the InitialPhreeqc2Module method defines two user numbers and a mixing fraction for the definitions of each cell.
-Thus, the solution in a transport cell could be defined as a mixture of two solutions from the InitialPhreeqc instance.
-Similarly, the set of equilibrium phases in a cell could be defined as a mixture of two sets of equilibrium phases, with fraction f times the number of moles in set 1 and fraction 1-f times the number of moles in set 2.
-All other types of reactants can be mixed in a similar fashion.

 Instead of defining all reactants in all cells with InitialPhreeqc2Module, an alternative way to distribute initial conditions is to run a PHREEQC input file with the InitialPhreeqc instance and select one user number to assign to each cell in a list of transport cells.
 All of the solutions and reactants with that user number will be distributed to each transport cell in the list.

 If definitions of initial conditions (or boundary conditions) are loaded from separate input files, reactants from the previous condition should be removed from the InitialPhreeqc by using RunString(“DELETE; -all;”).
 It is an error if a reaction cell has not been initialized with at least a solution definition.